verdict-project/verdict/README.md

 Verdict supports the standard interface such as JDBC.
 For Apache Spark, you can simply include Verdict's `jar` file and issue queries to Verdict's SQL context.

 Due to its support for standard interface, Verdict integrates easily with popular front-end tools, such as Apache Zeppelin, Hue, Jupyter notebooks, and so on.

+## Download and install

+You only need to download a couple of jar files to get started.
+Verdict does not require "sudo" access or any complicated setup process.
+Go to [this download page](http://verdictdb.org/download/) to find out the files relevant to your data analytics platforms.
+We already provide pre-built jar files for Cloudera distributions, MapR distributions, and official Apache Spark.
+You can also build from the source code using the standard build tool, Apache Maven.

 ## Research